jaak-s/BayesianDataFusion.jl/docs/index.md

 Next we give simple examples of using **Macau** for movie ratings prediction from MovieLens data, which is included in the BayesianDataFusion package.

 ## MovieLens
-We will use `macau` function to factorization (incompletely observed) matrix of movie ratings with **side information** for both users and movies.
+We will use `macau` function to factorize (incompletely observed) matrix of movie ratings with **side information** for both users and movies.
+The side information contains basic features about users like age group and gender and genre information for movies.
 To run the example first install Julia library for reading matlab files
 ```julia
 Pkg.add("MAT")
 ```